lucasgrmariano/corsair/README.md

 # corsair
 Python wrapper for some NSOC tools.
+Corsair aims to implement RESTful wrappers for different tools commonly used by Network and Security Operations Centers (NSOC).

 ## Tests